ibm-cloud-docs/vmwaresolutions/shared/shared_zerto-portal.md

 After you reset your password on a virtual data center, you have access to the Zerto portal from all virtual data centers in your account.
 You can now manage VMs across all of your virtual data centers.
 {: note}

-For more information about using the Zerto Self-Service Portal to create Virtual Protection Groups, see [Zerto Virtual Manager Administration Guide - VMware vSphere Environment](https://s3.amazonaws.com/zertodownload_docs/Latest/Zerto%20Virtual%20Manager%20vSphere%20Administration%20Guide.pdf){: external}.
+For more information about using the Zerto Self-Service Portal to create Virtual Protection Groups, see [Zerto technical documentation](https://help.zerto.com/category/WmWare_9.5){: external}.

 ## Licenses and fees for Zerto
 {: #shared_zerto-portal-fees}